 In the average household, each household member uses 70 gallons of water per day.
 However, all it takes is one tiny leak or a running toilet to waste an additional 200 gallons of water each day.
 Even such a small leak could more than double the amount of water usage in a house with two people.
 When you consider how many leaks might occur simultaneously throughout homes in a given vicinity, the wasted water can put a strain on local water supplies and local drain fields.

-All water that exits the house goes through the septic system.
-Consequently, leaks and other water–wasting issues can be troublesome for the septic tank.
-It's important to take steps to eliminate wasteful water usage in your kitchen, bathroom/s and laundry room.
+Yes, all water that exits the house goes through the septic system.
+That includes shower water, kitchen water, laundry water, and every flush of the toilet.
+Consequently, leaks and other water-wasting issues can be troublesome for the septic tank.
+It's important to take steps to eliminate wasteful water usage in your kitchen, bathrooms and laundry room.
 The following steps are some of the fundamental ways you can care for your septic system from the comfort of your home.

 Use less sink water.
 One of the most effective ways to protect your septic system from wear and tear is to ease up on the amount of water that enters the tank in the first place.
 For starters, don't allow too much water to go down the drain for any particular reason.
 The best way to do this is to practice the following steps: